HubTou/alarm_watch/README.md

 * Watch
   * displays the time in 12 or 24h format
 * Programmable alarm
-  * with vintage ring sound and custom message
+  * with [vintage ring](https://pixabay.com/sound-effects/alarm-beep-electronic-91914/) sound and custom message
 * Chronometer
   * in game time or real world time
 * Light sensor
-  * with message and crowing rooster sound at sunrise
+  * with message and [crowing rooster](https://pixabay.com/sound-effects/rooster-233738/) sound at sunrise (05:45)
-  * with message and hooting owl at sunset
+  * with message and [hooting owl](https://pixabay.com/sound-effects/owl-hooting-left-to-right-stereo-240676/) sound at sunset (19:30)
 * GPS
   * displays location in geographical (latitude/longitude) or Cartesian coordinates (x/z)
 * Altimeter